Umbrella Company in Italy

 Step 2: Access Fisconline

-After obtaining a PIN, you can access Fisconline here.
+After obtaining a PIN, you can access Fisconline here(link is external).
 To log in, you need your Username (fiscal code), Password and PIN.

 Step 3: Download the ‘Telematic Desktop’

 The ‘Telematic Desktop’ is an application that allows you to view documents, enter data, and file taxes.
-You can download it from the Agenzia Entrate website here.
+You can download it from the Agenzia Entrate website here(link is external).

 Step 4: File Taxes via the ‘Telematic Desktop’

 Use the ‘Prepara file’ function under ‘Documenti’, to prepare data on your tax obligations.
-Comprehensive instructions can be found on the Agenzia Entrate website here.
+Comprehensive instructions can be found on the Agenzia Entrate website here(link is external).

 It is recommended that you consult an Italian translator as the instructions and software are in Italian.